 - camembert, goat cheese, blue cheese or gorgonzola, fresh mozzarella or burrata

 - sharp white cheddar, smoked gouda, manchego, parmigiano reggiano

 - walnuts, macadamia nuts, pistachios, hazelnuts, pecans

-These are the exact ingredients I used to make this cheese plate.
-This is not an advertisement, I bought all of my ingredients at Trader Joe’s because I love their cheese selection!
+These are the exact ingredients I used to make this smaller cheese plate.
+This is not an advertisement or sponsored, I bought all of my ingredients at Trader Joe’s because I love their cheese selection!

 - Port Salute Cheese

 - Triple Cream Brie cheese

 - Simply start by placing the bigger items on your cheese board first.
 I arranged the cheeses and small bowls (for the olives) first.
 Use more small bowls to add dips or spreads if you have the space!
 I love to have an assortment of hard and soft cheeses.
 Also, a variety of color and shapes of the cheeses are appealing to the eye as well!

 - Next, add the meats and crackers- you can fold or lay the meats down by the cheeses.

 - Fill in the extra spaces with fruits and nuts- I like to add a variety of dried and fresh fruits.
 Enjoy!